pmuellr/mooc/2013-03-coursera-impmooc/assignment-1/lesson.md

 &nbsp;

 Time to start Live.
+We need to set the TonePort as the audio input device.

-Now that everything is hooked up, we need to tell Ableton Live that we want to use the TonePort as an input device.
-You do this from the Preferences Panel, in the Audio section.
+Do that from the Preferences Panel, in the Audio section.
 On that page, there's a drop-down list labelled Audio Input Device.
 The TonePort is listed here, so select it.
 The Preferences Panel will then look like this: